Collecting Vintage Sewing Patterns

 There's a lot of information available out there -- some of it accurate; some not so much.
 Here's a roundup of some of the sources we've found the most useful and reliable.
-We'll be supplementing them with contributions of our own in a short time, too -- so do check back.

 For an overview of practical matters, A Beginner's Guide to Pattern Collecting by Jennifer Warris is an excellent place to begin.
 Jennifer's guide hits all the points you need to consider (including quite a few you've probably never thought of) and it's easy and enjoyable reading.
 Although originally posted in 1999, the guide remains pertinent today.
 One thing we would update: the book A Century of American Sewing Patterns 1860 - 1959 Identification and Price Guide by Lori Hughes has been supplanted by other resources.

 For your next step, we recommend the vintage patterns overview written by Vintage Fashion Guild members Karen Gray and Elizabeth Bramlett.
 It's an easily digested summary of the history of sewing patterns and a good introduction to the important pattern companies.

 Reference books on vintage sewing patterns are few and far between, unfortunately.
 A Century of American Sewing Patterns was sold directly by the author and based largely on her collection.
 For many years it was the only book available, and you still can track down a copy for quick, hard-copy reference.
 But its popularity declined after the publication of two Blueprints of Fashion books, one covering the 1940s and one the 1950s, by costume designer Wade Laboissonniere.
 (Both titles are available directly from Schiffer Books.)